BND Hamburger Icon

 “The utmost important factor in a show is sound,” said Tom Scarda, founder and host of The Franchise Academy Podcast. “[Do] not skimp on a good microphone.”

-Using a poor-quality mic may result in a lack of audio crispness and clarity that will brand your podcast as amateurish.
+A poor-quality mic may result in fuzzy audio that will brand your podcast as amateurish.
 Look for a USB microphone that plugs into the USB port of your computer.
 Do not use your computer’s built-in microphone.

-There are some basic microphones on the market for less than $100, but if you’re serious about podcasting, you’ll want to budget for a higher-quality model.
+There are some basic microphones for less than $100, but if you’re serious about podcasting, you’ll want to budget for a higher-quality model.
 Many podcasters swear by Blue Yeti USB or Audio-Technica microphones.

-Condenser microphones, such as the Blue Snowball iCE, also provide rich sound and are quite popular.
+Condenser microphones, such as the Samson Q2U, also provide rich sound and are quite popular.
 Be sure to buy enough microphones in case you have several speakers or guests.

 Consider purchasing a pop filter to muffle or reduce the clicking and smacking sounds people make when speaking normally into a microphone.